Looking for something to do on the BC Family Day Long Weekend in February 2019 in Vancouver? There are so many fun activities to choose from.

 Family Day Events in New Westminster

-- Family Day in New Westminster – free and almost free family-friendly activities took place last year at the following locations (and 2019 will likely be similar):
+- Family Day in New Westminster – free and almost free family-friendly activities take place at the following locations most years (including in 2019):

-- Moody Park Arena – free public skating and skate rentals at 701 Eighth Avenue between 12:30 and 3 pm and again from 6 until 8 pm on the Monday.
-(2019 details to be confirmed.)
+- Moody Park Arena – free public skating and skate rentals at 701 Eighth Avenue between 12:30 and 3 pm and again from 6:00 until 8:00 pm on the Monday.

-- Canada Games Pool – free public swim and fitness centre access at 65 East Sixth Avenue from 11:30 am until 3 pm on the Monday.
-Activities included face painting, duck races down the water slide and other family-friendly activities.
-(2019 details to be confirmed.)
+- Canada Games Pool – free fitness centre access at 65 East Sixth Avenue from 11:30 am until 3:30 pm on the Monday, and free public swimming from 11:30 am until 8:00 pm.
+Activities in the pool include duck races down the water slide and other family-friendly activities.

-- Family Fun Zone at Anvil Centre – free music by local youth bands plus crafts and games at 777 Columbia Street between 11 am and 3 pm on the Monday.
+- Family Fun Zone at Anvil Centre – free music, live entertainment, crafts and games at 777 Columbia Street between 11 am and 3 pm on the Monday.
 It’s an impressive event in a large facility with lots of things to do.
 It’s also close to other New West Family activities just down the street.
-(2019 details to be confirmed.)

 Family Day in the Sea to Sky Region

-- Britannia Mine – the museum offered 50% off admission on the holiday Monday in 2018.
-Hopefully they’ll be doing the same again in 2019.
+- Britannia Mine – the museum offers 50% off admission on the holiday Monday.

 Family Day in Other Parts of Town

-Special Family Day Weekend activities also took place in the following municipalities (among others):
+Special Family Day Weekend activities also take place in the following municipalities (among others):

 Family Day in Delta